AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/weeklyReport.md

 ## Update of the KPI

-Go through the groups to know where they're at, and update the pourcentages.
+Go through the groups to know where they're at, and update the percentages.

 Clémentine Curel.